tomasnovak6/HealthCare-App/README.md

 # HealthCare-App
-HealthCare-App - proof of concept for my master thesis
+HealthCare-App - proof of concept for my master thesis.